Ijeamakaanyene/art_portfolio/content/portfolio/TidyTuesday.md

 weight: 1
 ---

-Contributions to the #R4DS Weekly Challenge, *data visualization*.
+Contributions to the #R4DS Weekly Challenge, 2020-2021.
 <!--more-->

 Here are a few selections of visualizations I created.
 All visualizations are created solely using R. See all visualizations [here](https://github.com/Ijeamakaanyene/tidytuesday).